precup/bimon/README.md

 - `create` - Creates a new project in the `projects` folder you can use with `run` and `bisect`.
     - `--title TITLE`: The initial title for the project
+    - `-3`: Create a 3.x project instead of a 4.x project
     - `NAME`: The name to refer to this project by for other commands

 - `export NAME ZIP` - Exports a project from the `projects` folder to a zip for uploading.
     - `--title TITLE`: Overwrite the project title with `TITLE` on the exported project
+    - `--as-is`: Include the `.godot` folder, which is excluded by default
     - `NAME`: The name of the project to export.
 Often an issue number.
     - `ZIP`: The destination zip to export to